 A warm welcome to you.

-I work both fixed, short, or long term and open-ended.
+· I work both fixed, short, or long term and open-ended and have slots available in and out of standard working hours.

 Training, qualifications & experience